wblazej/AlwaysPresent/README.md

 # AlwaysPresent
 Bot for quick and comfortable checking presence on online lessons on Discord.
+Everything you have to do is just run a simple command and your students have to check off them presence by reacting on message sent by the bot.

 The bot uses polish database called PESEL for converting Discord servers nicks to names and surnames.
-That helps to sort them alphabetically which is easy to check presence quickly. <br>
+That helps to sort them alphabetically which is easy to check presence quickly.

 Example: from `19.
 Błażej Wrzosok Kl.
 2c` to `Wrzosok Błażej`

-## Usage
+## Setup on docker
-**Requirements** <br>
-Docker (latest version) <br>
-Linux based OS
-### Setting up
+### Running
 ```
 git clone https://github.com/wblazej/AlwaysPresent
 cd AlwaysPresent